 2. Watch a Dutch film once a week.

 After you have seen the film, you could discuss it with colleagues, friends or neighbors.
 Or even better, you could join the Direct Dutch film club.
-The next edition will take place on Sunday 6 March.
-We will watch the Dutch film ‘Dorsvloer vol confetti’.
+Together we will watch a Dutch movie.
 Afterwards we will discuss the film in small groups.
-For more information or tickets click here.
+For more information see here.

 3. Watch Dutch television programs or series.

 The news would be a good start, or if you are really into watching TV series or soaps you could watch Goede tijden, slechte tijden (every day at 20.00 o’clock, RTL4).
-There are also some really good Dutch crime series, such as Flikken Rotterdam (every Friday, around 20.30 NPO1).
+There are also some really good Dutch crime series, such as Flikken Rotterdam.
 If you use Teletekst 888, you will get Dutch subtitles for almost every TV program (even football matches!) which will make it easier to follow.